harsshal/coursera_deeplearning/README.md

 # coursera_deeplearning
 Remember the Coursera Honor Code!

-Get at least a working code by yourself first.
-You can refer to this after you have tried and given up!
+Try and get at least a working code by yourself.
+You can refer to this after you have tried once!